webix-hub/docs/data/api/ui.baseview_show.md

 @params:

-* force   bool  when set to true command will show not only the current view but all parent views as well (can be used for nested tabviews or nested mutliviews )
+* force   boolean  when set to true command will show not only the current view but all parent views as well (can be used for nested tabviews or nested mutliviews )
-* animation  bool  enables|disables animation during view showing
+* animation  boolean  enables|disables animation during view showing

 @example: